Readri205/MS2_Project/testing.md

           1. search for another country<sup id="a6">[6](#f1)</sup> and read the information about that country;
         * A returning visitor may want to go straight to the 'Contact Us' page;
           1. contact us for more information or to provide comments about the site;
-          1. contact us to ask about data projects that they may be interested to have completed as an item of work.
+          1. contact us to ask about data projects that they may be interested to have completed as an item of work
 *    ### Frequent User Goals
-        * The frequent visitor will want to;
+      * #### The frequent visitor will want to;
           1. check to see if there are any newly added features and information.
           1. find any new information supplied;
           1. view the carousel images just beneath the header;